 So why does it matter?
 This local 3-pack shows in the first spot on local-oriented SERPs 93% of the time!!!
 That means that 9 times out of 10, people searching for pest control will see these local listings as the first thing on the SERP.

-Upload as many high-quality photos as possible: Photos provide a high level of authenticity to your listing and help it to really stand out and resonate with visitors.
-Make sure these are unique photos to your company, avoid stock photography at all costs.
+- Upload as many high-quality photos as possible: Photos provide a high level of authenticity to your listing and help it to really stand out and resonate with visitors.
+Make sure these are unique photos to your company and avoid stock photography at all costs.

 Optimizing your listing in this way is the foundation to any successful business listing.
 If you don’t take these steps, the following steps won’t matter.